fakhralwajih/DeepOnKHATT/README.md

 **2. Providing the corpus** \
-The file of corpus shoud have a one Arabic sentence per line.
-Then, You will encode the entire file using script provided in features directory (data_preparation.ipynb).
+The file of the corpus should have one Arabic sentence per line.
+Then, You will encode the entire file using the script provided in the features directory (data_preparation.ipynb).
 \
- **3.Creating arpa file** \
+ **3. Creating arpa file** \
 ```
 ./bin/lmplz --text corpus.txt --arpa words.arpa --o 3
 ```